 The absolutely key, critical, never-to-be-forgotten aspect of conversations and interactions with colleagues is this:

-Even if you cannot deliver what the other person wants at that particular moment — or even if the interaction was just a casual conversation or introduction — try to always be empathetic, kind, and positive with others.
-This will ensure that a person will want to meet with you again.
-They will want to talk to you when you next have the chance to meet.
+Even if you can’t deliver what the other person wants at that particular moment – or even if the interaction was just a casual conversation or introduction – try to always be empathetic, kind, and positive with others.
+This will ensure that a person will want to meet with you again and will make time for you.

-Good things will happen in your career if you maintain this mindset in your interactions with colleagues.
+Good things will happen in your career if you maintain this mindset when interacting with colleagues.

 Also, don’t be afraid of disappointing someone when you first talk with them.
-Remember: this is hopefully just the start of an ongoing interaction, not the end!
+This is hopefully just the start of an ongoing interaction, not the end!

-And if you cannot do something that someone asks, it’s okay to politely decline or defer by saying, “I’m not sure.
+And if you can’t do something that someone asks, it’s okay to politely decline or defer by saying, “I’m not sure.
 Can I get back to you later on that?”
-This frees you from overcommitting, but also leaves the door open for future interaction.
+This frees you from over-committing, but also leaves the door open for future interaction.

-That’s a really great question, and I’d like to give you a proper answer.
-May I ask for your business card so I can contact you later to talk more about this?
+That’s a really great question, and I’d like to give you a good answer.
+May I ask for your business card or connect on LinkedIn so I can contact you later to talk more about this?

-Tip #6: Elevator pitches aren’t just for elevators!
+Tip #6: Elevator pitches work in many places, not just elevators

 Elevator pitches and mission statements also work wonderfully well in other situations: